 Europe and Beyond

 The expansion of low cost airlines in Europe has literally taken off in recent years.
 It is now possible to find inexpensive flights all over Europe.
 It is important, however, to confirm the location of the airports, as some of these companies have based themselves far outside of city centers to cut expenses; they rely on shuttle buses to connect them to the city, which can add to the cost and duration of travel.
 When you book a flight through a budget airline, take into account the extra expenses for bus or train transportation and perhaps an extra overnight stay.
-For example a 6:00am flight from Pisa will do you little good unless you plan to drive yourself or stay overnight in Pisa.
-The low-cost airline guide will help you find the best price to and from just about anywhere in Europe.
-Ryan Air flies from Perugia’s airport (look for the schedule in Piazza Italia) to London Stanstead, Brussels, Barcelona Girona, Cagliari, and Trapani.
+For example a 6am flight from Pisa will do you little good unless you plan to drive yourself or stay overnight in Pisa.
+The Low-Cost Airline Guide will help you find the best price to and from just about anywhere in Europe.

 Trains are a great way to travel around Europe; they are fast and go into the hearts of more than 30,000 destinations all over the continent.
 Trains are also relaxing, safe, and comfortable.
 Though it is not necessary, some people chose to purchase Eurail passes before arriving in Europe.
 This can be a good choice if you have a defined itinerary, as the Eurail ticket must be used within a certain time frame.
-Use the easy planner at www.ricksteves.com to decide which pass to use.
+Use the easy planner, found on Rick Steves‘ site to help you decide which pass to use.
 Otherwise it is possible to purchase tickets online or from any of the central train stations both for local and international trains.
-Visit www.trenitalia.it for information on trains in Italy.
+Visit Trenitalia for information on trains in Italy.
 For train travel in Europe, check out Rail Europe for itineraries from Italy to other countries.

 Whether you love them or loathe them, buses have been running long distances between European cities for years.
 They are usually less expensive than a plane or train ticket, but require long hauls to reach most far away destinations.
 Unless you are dealing with very long distances, it is surprisingly difficult to find good bus information in Europe because many of the services are local.
-Remember that reservations need to be made in advance, and be sure to understand your arrival times –2am arrivals have been known to happen, when travelers were convinced it was 2pm.
+Remember that reservations need to be made in advance, and be sure to understand your arrival times – 2am arrivals have been known to happen, when travelers were convinced it was 2pm.
 Look for links below for more information.
-These are just a couple of the bus companies that run lines across Europe:
+These are just a couple of the bus companies that run lines across Europe: Euro Lines and Bus About.

 As the largest port city on the Mediterranean, Barcelona is one of Europe’s most vivacious, dynamic and quickly expanding cities.
 It is also home to the famous artist and architect, Gaudi, many museums containing Picasso’s works, and a Gothic center almost fully intact.
 When touring Barcelona, don’t miss strolling along Las Ramblas, admiring the spires of the Sagrada Familia, exploring Park Guell, or sitting down to Paella, a sumptuous seafood dish typical to the region.
 If anything, make sure you see the city with the red or orange hop on-hop off buses that leave from Placa Catalunya and stop at all the best sites.
 And of course try the tapas and Serrano ham!